Esri/reverse-geocoder-for-geoevent/README.md

 # reverse-geocoder-for-geoevent

-ArcGIS GeoEvent Server sample Reverse Geocoder Processor for looking up the nearest street address using the GeoEvent's geometry and the ArcGIS Online World GeoCoding Service.
+ArcGIS GeoEvent Server sample Reverse Geocoder Processor for looking up the nearest street address using the GeoEvent's geometry and a geocode service.

-The Reverse GeoCoder Processor can be used in a GeoEvent Service to take the geometry of the incoming GeoEvent and reverse geocode it against the ArcGIS Online World GeoCoding Service to find the nearest street address within a user-defined radius.
+The Reverse Geocoder Processor can be used in a GeoEvent Service to take the geometry of the incoming point GeoEvent and reverse geocode it against the configured geocoding service to find the nearest street address within a user-defined radius.
 It appends the fields of the nearest address, if any, to the GeoEvent, generating a new GeoEvent Definition.
+By default it uses the ArcGIS Online World GeoCoding Service, but users can specify another.
+This use of the ArcGIS Online World Geocoding Service does not consume ArcGIS Online credits.

 ![App](reverse-geocoder-for-geoevent.jpg?raw=true)